aysmedia/whmdw/README.md

 # License
-WHM Data Warehouse - A Data Warehouse for WHM (or Web Host Manager), as well as cPanel, written in PHP & MySQL.
+WHM Data Warehouse - A Data Warehouse for WHM (or Web Host Manager) written in PHP & MySQL.
 Copyright (C) 2010 Greg Chetcuti

 WHM Data Warehouse is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.